 Windows 11

-Like Windows 10, you can use the following gestures to get started with Precision Touchpads in Windows 11.
+You can use the following gestures to start with Precision Touchpads in Windows 11.

 First, right-click the Start button on the Taskbar and choose settings from the list of options displayed therein.
 Alternatively, you can use Win+I keyboard shortcut to go to the settings window directly.